 Lanterns were sold at special events in the area as well as along the side of the road during high traffic times of the year.
 The group would often set up along West Virginia route 5 to sell the lanterns to travelers.
 Before the interstate highway was built, route 4 was the road you had to take in order to drive from northern West Virginia south, and vice versa.
 To capture attention they would often mount an 8 feet tall sign in the ground that was made from a sheet of ply-wood and painted to resemble the lanterns they had for sale.
 When the lanterns were first produced the sale price was $5 each, accounting for inflation that would be about $50 today.

 For many years the Laycee’s sold their lanterns for various fund raising efforts, but some time in the 1970’s the group disbanded.
 After the group dissolved, John found himself in possession of the molds for the lantern.
 Seeing that the legend of the Monster was growing dim he decided to keep producing and selling the Monsters on his own.

-The ceramic Monster lanterns are still in production today.
+The ceramic monster lanterns are still in production today.
 Gibson has these unique items hand made in Marietta, Ohio by a ceramic artisan.
 Each piece is hand molded, fired, and painted.
 These lanterns are available locally at the Days Inn gift shop, Exxon convenience store, and Sister’s Antique Mall.
 All three located within one mile of exit 67 of I-79.
-These lanterns are also available online HERE or via mail order, directly from John Gibson.
-John’s contact information is below.
-Contact John for whole-sale pricing as well.
-Like the Monster Lantern on Facebook.
+To purchase a lantern online, CLICK HERE.